teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 Save changes and done.

-**How to disable fancy category select script?**
+**How to disable fancy category/tag select script?**

+USP uses the Chosen.js library to enhance the behavior and appearance of the Category and Tag fields.
+The enhanced fields will be displayed only when:

+* The option "Multiple Categories" is enabled (for Category field)
+* The option "Use Existing Tags" is enabled (for Tag field)

-USP uses the Chosen jQuery to enhance the behavior and appearance of the Category field.
-It only is added when the setting "Multiple Categories" is enabled.
-So if you are using the single-category select field, the field will appear normally (i.e., without the Chosen script).
-If you are using the multiple-category select field, and want to disable the fancy Chosen script, you can do so by adding the following code snippet to the plugin setting, "Custom Content":
+If you want to disable the fancy Chosen script for these fields, you can do so by adding the following code snippet to the plugin setting, "Custom Content":

 `<script>var usp_disable_chosen = true;</script>`